 Old Unopened Bottles of Whiskey

 It seems people are finding lots of old bottles of whisky that are still sealed and are wondering whether they are still good and what the value of the bottle would be.
-For the most part any bottle of unsealed high proof spirit should be safe, as we’ve seen by the sales of very old scotch whiskies.
-As for the value of these old bottles it will depend on the type of spirit and the stated age (i.e. how long it was barrel aged) and how old the bottle is.
+For the most part, any bottle of unsealed high proof spirit should be safe as we’ve seen by the sales of very old scotch whiskies.
+As for the value of these old bottles, it will depend on the type of spirit and the stated age (i.e. how long it was barrel aged) and how old the bottle is.
 For example a bottle of Glenavon whisky from 1851 sold for about $29,000.
 The bottles that will attract the most interest would be anything pre-prohibition, or items that are out of production.

 Unlike wine, once whisky, and spirits in general, are bottled they don’t age.
-Technically there can still be some changes going on, if let say the bottle was exposed to light for a long period of time, but for the most part, once bottled high proof spirits don’t age.
-The reason wine ages is because of the chemical nature of the wine.
+Technically there can still be some changes going on, if let says the bottle was exposed to light for a long period of time, but for the most part, once bottled high proof spirits don’t age.
+The reason wine ages are because of the chemical nature of the wine.
 The compounds in grapes (tannins and acids) tend to oxidize and soften the wine over time.
 This is a good characteristic for wine.
 When spirits are aged, they pick up flavours from the oak barrels and that’s about it.

 Obviously certain spirits are going to have a higher “collector” value than others.
 Single malt Scotches would probably be at the top of the list.
 Because of prohibition, it would be extremely rare to find a pre-1920 bottle, but that would fetch some good coin if you found an interested buyer.
 Also because of prohibition, there are few, if any, vintage bourbons, but something like Old Taylor Whiskey (a “medicinal” prohibition whiskey) would command a hefty price.
 Once prohibition was repealed, in the 1930’s the process of aging the bourbon whiskey would have to start from scratch, plus demand for anything whiskey like would outweigh the idea of selling very old spirits at the time.